Participation and protest | National Library of Australia (NLA)

 You can read this definition and more about democracy on the website of the Museum of Australian Democracy.

-Freedom of assembly and association can be defined as follows:
+Freedom of assembly and association is defined by the Attorney-General’s Department as:

 The right to peaceful assembly protects the right of individuals and groups to meet and to engage in peaceful protest.
 The right to freedom of association protects the right to form and join associations to pursue common goals.

-Have students conduct research using the Democracy Index, created by the Economist Intelligence Unit (EIU).
-The index’s rankings are based on five categories: electoral process and pluralism, civil liberties, the functioning of government, political participation and political culture.
+Students explore the Democracy Index.
+Created by the Economist Intelligence Unit (EIU), the index’s rankings are based on five categories: electoral process and pluralism, civil liberties, the functioning of government, political participation and political culture.

-• Where is Australia ranked in this index?
-Is Australia included as a full democracy?
+• Where does Australia rank?
+Is it classed as a full democracy?

 Concluding activities